AR0E/ar0e.github.io/_pages/reading-list.md

   - A History and Philosophy of Fluid Mechanics - Tokaty
   - The poems of Jhenny Zang
   - [Arrakis' climate model](http://climatearchive.org/dune.html)
+  - The Great Physicists from Galileo to Einstein - George Gamow